rutvibheda/LanguageClassifier/README.md

 # LanguageClassifier
-Classify language as Dutch or English
+Classify language as Dutch or English using both Decision Tree and AdaBoost algorithms.